WinLua/bin/README.md

 # bin
 Binaries and Installers for public consumption.
 Please see [Wiki Home](https://github.com/WinLua/bin/wiki) for release notes.
+If you wandered in here looking for an OpenSSL binary, check the LibreSSL directory for a 32 bit msi (or download WinLua!).

 ## Getting Started